 The user changes the contents of these fields using a telephone and a series of menus.
 He can also use Amanda Messenger.
-The administrator changes them from Amanda Administrator.
+The administrator changes them from Amanda's Users screen (if using Amanda as a standalone) or from Amanda Administrator (if using Amanda as a voice server).
 The administrator can view all the fields associated with the mailbox at the same time and move easily from the fields for one mailbox to the fields for another.